Joseph D'souza

 Joseph D'souza is an Indian bishop, missionary, and Christian and Dalit rights activist.
-As of 2018, he was International President of the Dignity Freedom Network (DFN) (previously known as Dalit Freedom Network), President of the All India Christian Council (AICC), and CEO of Operation Mobilisation - India with is not affiliated with Operation Mobilisation, International.
+In 2025, he is International President of the Dignity Freedom Network (DFN) (previously known as Dalit Freedom Network), President of the All India Christian Council (AICC).

 On 30 August 2014, he was consecrated as Archbishop of the Good Shepherd Church of India, and associated ministries.

+In 2024, he was CEO of Operation Mobilisation - India (not affiliated with Operation Mobilisation, International).

 Early life and education

 Joseph D'souza was born into an upper caste Christian family, living in what he calls "Christian ghettos" surrounded by low caste and Dalit people.

 He holds a B.S. in Chemistry from Karnataka University, a M.A. in Communications from the Asian Theological Seminary in the Philippines, and an honorary Doctor in Divinity degree from the Gospel for Asia Biblical Seminary, an affiliate of Serampore University.